czernous/persian-hugo/exampleSite/content/post/post-1.md

 If you don’t want to can your tomatoes you can freeze them.
 Once the juice has cooled, put the mixture into freezer bags and leave 1 inch at the top to give it room to expand.
 Label, freeze and store for a year.

+### **The Takeaway**

-**Now that you’re aware of how tomato juice benefits you.
-I hope you will try your hand at making some of this flavoursome juice at home.**
+Drinking tomato juice is an easy way of adding extra nutrients to your diet.
+And now that you’re aware of how tomato juice benefits you.
+I hope you will try your hand at making some of this flavoursome juice at home.

 ***